miketout/VerusServicesSetup/S-NOMP.md

 chmod +x /home/veruscoin/bin/veruscoin*
 ```

-From now on, any time you would have to use the huge `komodod` or `komodo-cli` commands, you can just use them as shown below:
+From now on, any time you would have to use the huge `komodod` or `komodo-cli` commands (both these commands are deprecated), you can just use them as shown below:

 ```
 veruscoind -daemon 1>/dev/null 2>&1